 There are a few things you can do to save your browning sod.

-If there’s a prolonged period of hot, dry weather in the forecast, water your sod twice daily for fifteen minutes each time.
+If there’s a prolonged period of hot, dry weather in the forecast, water twice daily for fifteen minutes each time.

 This will help keep the roots moist and prevent the grass from dying.